3. 5. 2023

 Marketers and copywriters often play around with wording, texts, or brand names.
 Even though it sounds exciting and original, it may not necessarily work from a usability perspective.

 In our case, it feels natural and part of the brand to work with the word “expert”.
-However, when tested, those unfamiliar with the service weren’t clear what the word meant.
+However, when tested, those unfamiliar with the service weren’t clear on what the word meant.
 ‘Is it a customer service agent?
 Or an interior designer?’
 Just this one word created confusion and controversy.

 It is uncertainty that kills conversion